1coderookie/KobraGoNeoInsights/docs/troubleshooting.md

 ---

 ## Wrong Temperature Is Read
-If an obviously wrong temperature is read (like e.g. 10° for the bed when you have 25° room temperature or even a negative temperature when it's obvously not *that* cold), then it's most likely that you face a faulty cable.
-The wires inside of the cables tend to break due to the movement and poor quality, and when only a few wires are left, the resistance becomes bigger - which results in an obviously faulty reading.
+If an obviously wrong temperature is read (like e.g. 10° for the bed when you have 25° room temperature or even a negative temperature when it's obvously not *that* cold), then it's most likely that you face a faulty wire.
+The wires inside of the wires tend to break due to the movement and poor quality, and when only a few wires are left, the resistance becomes bigger - which results in an obviously faulty reading.
 See the section ["Err: MINTEMP/MAXTEMP/THERMAL RUNAWAY"](#err-mintempmaxtempthermal-runaway) and the reasons listed there as well as the possible solutions for further information.

 ---